NahuelCostaCortez/rapidae/README.md

 I decided to develop this library to optimize my research workflow and provide a comprehensive resource for educators and learners exploring autoencoder models.

 As a researcher, I often found myself spending time on repetitive tasks, such as creating project structures or replicating baseline models.
-(I've lost count of how many times I've gone through the excellent Keras VAE tutorial just to copy the model as a baseline for other experiments.)
+(I've lost count of how many times I've gone through the Keras VAE tutorial just to copy the model as a baseline for other experiments.)

 As an educator, despite recognizing numerous fantastic online resources, I felt the need for a place where the features I consider important for teaching these models are consolidated: explanation, implementation, and versatility across different backends.
 The latter is particularly crucial, considering that PyTorch practitioners may find tedious to switch to TensorFlow, and vice versa.
 With the recently released Keras 3, Rapidae ensures that the user is met with a seamless and engaging experience, enabling to focus on model creation rather than backend specifics.

 In summary, this library is designed to be simple enough for educational purposes, yet robust for researchers to concentrate on developing their models and conducting benchmark experiments in a unified environment.

+>[!NOTE]
+>Shout out to [Pythae](https://github.com/clementchadebec/benchmark_VAE/tree/main), which provides an excellent library for experimenting with VAEs .
+If you're looking for a quick way to implement an autoencoder for image applications, Pythae is probably your best option.
+Rapidae distinguishes itself from Pythae in the following ways:

+>- It is built on Keras 3, allowing you to experiment with and provide your implementations in either PyTorch, TensorFlow, or JAX.
+>- The image models implemented in Rapidae are primarily designed for educational purposes.
+>- Rapidae is intended to serve as a benchmarking library for models implemented in the sequential/time-series domain, as these are widely dispersed across various fields."

 🚨**Call for contributions**🚨